Hierarchy of saturation conditions for multiparameter quantum metrology bounds: Multiparameter quantum metrology

 First, solving Problem~(B) can be more involved than solving Problem~(A).
 For pure states, the WC condition is the solution to Problem~(A) in Ref.~\cite{matsumoto2002new}, and Problem~(B) was solved in Ref.~\cite{pezze2017optimal}.
-Note that Refs.~\cite{imai2025semi,wang2025tight} recently addressed Problem~(B) in a more quantitative manner by identifying the gap between the CFIM and QFIM.
+Note that Refs.~\cite{imai2026semiclassical,wang2025tight} recently addressed Problem~(B) more quantitatively by identifying the gap between the CFIM and QFIM.
 For full-rank states, to our knowledge, it has been reported that both Problems~(A)~and~(B) were solved by Nagaoka (e.g., see Ref.~\cite{nagaoka1987OnFisher} and Theorem~11 in Ref.~\cite{matsumoto2005geometrical}), where the SC condition is the solution to Problem~(A).

 For general (rank-deficient) states, complete solutions to both Problems~(A)~and~(B) are believed to remain open.
-We note that proving Conjectures~\ref{conjecture:necessary}~and~\ref{conjecture:sufficient} gives the solution to Problem~(A).
-Also, the commutativity of the SLD operators on an extended Hilbert space has addressed Problem~(A) (see Appendix~B1 in Ref.~\cite{suzuki2020quantum} and Theorem~14 in Ref.~\cite{conlon2022gap}).
+Although the EC condition has addressed Problem~(A) (see Theorem~14 in Ref.~\cite{conlon2022gap} and Appendix~B1 in Ref.~\cite{suzuki2020quantum}), this alone cannot identify criteria for choosing extended SLD operators from a given state.
 Very recently, Ref.~\cite{yang2026geometric} has addressed Problem~(B) from a geometric perspective.
 Yet, a comprehensive understanding of these connections remains elusive.